 Within multicore SoC architectures the major themes are predictability, Network-on-Chip, programming models and resource awareness.
 The activities related to predictability have resulted in a better understanding of the subject of shared resource interference in multiprocessor systems, where the competition for e.g. a shared memory leads to a "feedback" on the task timing that breaks the predominant analysis approaches (in which the task timing is investigated in isolation).
-These problems have been identified also in joint meetings with members of the Timing Analysis cluster.
-First solutions have already been presented that allow circumnavigating this problem in a formal performance analysis.
+Open issues and possible improvements on the modelling and analysis approaches of multi-core systems with shared resources have been indentified and discussed with members of the Timing Analysis Cluster.
+Solutions have been presented that allow circumnavigating this problem in a formal performance analysis.
+Furthermore, efforts on the applicability of formal scheduling theory to realistic foreseeable industrial architectures (e.g. in the automotive domain) have been investigated.
+Applying formal methods to realistic use cases generally increases the user acceptance of formal analysis methods.
 Collaboration among partners has resulted in a number of analysis tools to analyse resource usage and timeliness.
 A new direction within on-chip network structures is the use of 3D structures that allows the stacking of cores.
 These new structures need to be captured by the design and analysis tools.
+A particular challenge is to capture thermal effects, allowing for temperatureaware design methods and tools.
+Another new research direction for NoC, has been the addressing of fault-tolerance for both transient and wear-out faults.
 Effort in understanding how to program multicore SoC has been investigated.
 This covers both programming models and how to use the parallel architectures to support adaptivity, including task distribution and migration.
+It also includes activities related to memory architechtures and on-chip memory management, resulting in new domain specific memory allocation techniques.
+There has been an increased focuse on the definition of runtime services for dynamic resource allocation and power management in the context of non-stationary system workloads, which has lead to the definition and design of a software runtime layer for the management of many-core systems.
+There has been an increasing interest in heterogeneous modelling at the system level which allows for both simulation and formal analysis and a new framework, the ForSyDe multi-MoC (Model of Computation) framework, has been included as one of the new platforms provided by the cluster.
 Finally, initial exploration of new emerging biochip platforms has been explored.
 It is expected that one of the next integration steps for SoC is to include capabilities for biochemical analysis and "computation".

 Within distributed architectures the major themes are reliability and fault-tolerance, and resource awareness, in particular energy.
-The activities related to fault-tolerance have resulted in new techniques where hardware and software tolerance techniques are combined and where hard real-time and soft real-time tasks can coexist gauranteing that hard real-time task will meet their deadlines in case of faults, while soft real-time tasks will experiemnce a graceful degradation.
+The activities related to fault-tolerance have resulted in new techniques where hardware and software tolerance techniques are combined and where hard real-time and soft real-time tasks can coexist gauranteing that hard real-time task will meet their deadlines in case of faults, while soft real-time tasks will experience a graceful degradation.
 The focus of the resource awareness has focused on the design of wireless sensor networks powered by energy harvesters.
 Emphasis has been on both node level energy awareness and network level (system level) energy awareness.
 Results have shown that dynamic adaptation can result in significantly extended lifetime of wireless sensor networks.
+Modelling and QoS optimization of control applications is a new area of focus which had lead to very interesting work, with good publications.